-While mental health care and elderly care were mentioned previously, interviewees identified several other healthcare services that were difficult to access.
-Respondents identified adding extended hours, additional specialists needed including pediatricians, and low-cost health care options for screenings and other services.
+While mental health care and elderly care were mentioned previously, interviewees identified several other health care services that were difficult to access.
+Respondents identified extended hours, to add additional specialists to include pediatricians, and low-cost health care options for screenings and other services.